kyleneideck/BackgroundMusic/README.md

 and check the box next to it.
 Background Music doesn't actually listen to your microphone.
 It needs the permission because it gets your system audio from its virtual input device, which macOS counts as a microphone.
 (We're working on it in [#177](/../../issues/177).)

+If you use auto-pause with **TIDAL**, you also need to allow **Background Music** under `System Settings > Privacy & Security > Accessibility`.
+TIDAL doesn't have an AppleScript API, so Background Music pauses and unpauses it through its "Playback" menu using the macOS Accessibility API, which requires that permission.
+Background Music asks for it when you select TIDAL as your music player.

 If the volume slider for an app isn't working, try looking in `More Apps` for entries like `Some App (Helper)`.
 For some meeting or video chat apps, you may need to do this to change the current